Stuycs-K/T-Systems-Lab07-Files/readme.md

 If your program seems to stall at this step, it's possible that your computer doesn't have enough entropy and is waiting, you can read from /dev/urandom instead.

-Write the two variables to the file, replace any that existed before.
+Write the two int variables to the file, replace any that existed before.

+Write the array to the file.
+Just use a single write command (DO NOT use a loop).

 <strong>Urgent:</strong> write should work if there isn't already a `arraydata.dat` so it should be able to create the file when it doesn't exist.
 I will `rm -f arraydata.dat` in my grading script, so I know your code works when the file isn't already created.